saifhaq/alma/README.md

 Throughput: 611865.07 samples/second
 ```

-See the [examples](./examples) for discussion and examples of more advanced usage, e.g. controlling the
+See the [examples](./examples) for discussion of design choices and for examples of more advanced usage, e.g. controlling the
-multiproessing setup, controlling graceful failures, setting default devide fallbacks if a conversion
+multiprocessing setup, controlling graceful failures, setting default device fallbacks if a conversion
 option is incompatible with your specified device, memory efficient usage of `alma`, etc.

 ## Conversion Options

 ### Naming conventions

-The naming convention for conversion options is to use short but descriptive names, e.g. `EAGER`,
+The naming convention for conversion options is as follows:
+- Short but descriptive names for each technique, e.g. `EAGER`, `EXPORT`, etc.
+- Underscores `_` are used within each technique name to seperate the words for readability,
+e.g. `AOT_INDUCTOR`, `COMPILE_CUDAGRAPHS`, etc.
-`EXPORT+EAGER`, `EXPORT+TENSORRT`, etc. If multiple "techniques" are used in a
-single conversion option, then the names are separated by a `+` sign in chronological order of operation.
+- If multiple "techniques" are used in a conversion option, then the names are separated by a `+` sign in chronological order of operation.
-Underscores `_` are used within each technique name to seperate the words for readability,
-e.g. `EXPORT+AOT_INDUCTOR`, where `EXPORT` and `AOT_INDUCTOR` are considered seperate steps.
-All conversion options are located in the `src/alma/conversions/` directory.
-Within this directory:
+    For example, `EXPORT+EAGER`, `EXPORT+COMPILE_INDUCTOR_MAX_AUTOTUNE`.
+In both cases,
+    `EXPORT` is the first operation, followed by `EAGER` or `COMPILE_INDUCTOR_MAX_AUTOTUNE`.

-### Options Summary
+### Conversio Options Summary
 Below is a table summarizing the currently supported conversion options and their identifiers:

   | ID  | Conversion Option                                 | Device Support |